VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ![png](cb_simulation_assets/output_22_0.png)

-#### Aside: interactions
+#### Interactions

-You'll notice in the arguments we supply to VW, we include `-q UA`.
-This is telling VW to create additional features which are the features in the (U)ser namespace and (A)ction namespaces multiplied together.
-This allows us to learn the interaction between when certain actions are good in certain times of days and for particular users.
-If we didn't do that, the learning wouldn't really work.
-We can see that in action below.
+You’ll notice that we include `-q UA` in the arguments we supply to Vowpal Wabbit.
+This step tells Vowpal Wabbit to create additional features, which are the features in the (U)ser namespace and (A)ction namespaces multiplied together.
+Doing so allows us to learn the interaction between when specific actions are good at certain times of days and for specific users.

+If we didn’t include `-q UA`, the learning would not work.
+We can see that in the following action:

 ```python
 # Instantiate learner in VW but without -q